westernsam/samatra/README.md

 ## Decription
 Minimal web framework in the spirit of [Scalatra](http://www.scalatra.org]).
 There's not a lot to it - you could write it yourself.

-[Samatra-extras](https://github.com/springernature/samatra-extras) provides more features but has more dependencies
+[Samatra-extras](https://github.com/springernature/samatra-extras) provides more features but has more dependencies.
+Documentation [here](https://github.com/springernature/samatra-extras/wiki)

 ## Supported platforms
 - Scala 2.12